-The materials exposed at the bottom of the footing excavations generally consisted of orange, silty-sand (fill soils) and were free of significant quantities of organics and debris.
+The materials exposed at the bottom of the footing excavations generally consisted of brown-tan and orange, silty-sand (fill soils) and were free of significant quantities of organics and debris.
 If additional testing for the purpose of estimating volumetric change (shrink/swell) potential or to estimate consolidation is desired, UES can provide these services.